 that you definitely would never read or watch?

 Remember the algorithm these companies use is based on your behavior not what you think.
 You may be clicking around just to see a different movie that is not in your comfort zone.
-Then look on your list of recommendations and you see more like it.
+Then look at your list of recommendations and you see more like it.
 Is that really “Personalization?”

-The concern I have is that one company in particular, Knewton announced in their press release that its “adaptive learning system” will be available to anyone and that it allows teachers to upload their quizzes and tests.
+The concern I have is that one company, in particular, Knewton announced in their press release that its “adaptive learning system” will be available to anyone and that it allows teachers to upload their quizzes and tests.
 Teachers really don’t have to be involved in assessment according to Knewton.
 Now Knewton can use the algorithms to grab the data and “assess” the content for each learner.
 Now, this is why I’m writing this post and want you to be aware of companies like Knewton.
 I read the following quote on Audrey Watters blog HackED “The Algorithmic Future of Education“: